Dotsian/DexScript/README.md

 UPDATE > BALL > ball_name > FIELD > value
 ```

-> You can not update spawn and card art, as of right now.

 - `ball_name` has to be replaced with the country of the ball you are trying to edit.
 - `FIELD` has to be replaced with the field you are trying to edit.
 (EXAMPLE: CREDITS)
 - `value` has to be replaced with the new value you want that field to be.